uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 Finally, the `citation()` function allows you to cite R or a specific package.

-### Incomplete Functions
+### Incomplete functions

-If you don't finish a function, by leaving off the last bracket `)` for example, the line of code won't necessarily give you an error, but it won't work very well.
+If you don’t finish a function, by leaving off the last bracket `)` for example, the line of code won’t necessarily give you an error, but it won’t work very well.
 If you forget to include that last bracket, R will run the code, and then wait for further instructions before giving you an output.
 This will appear as a `+` in the console like so:

 ``` r
 > round(1.23
 +
 ```

 If you try to give any further instructions to R, it will likely just continue giving you `+` symbols, and not return anything.
 To stop this, click on the console and press the `Esc` key on your keyboard.

 ### More help